From BR Bullpen

 Adrian Zabala was up in the majors with the New York Giants in 1945 and 1949, appearing in 26 games.

 Zabala was born in Cuba, one of five future major leaguers born there in 1916.
+He was 1-0 for the Cuban national team that won the Gold at the 1935 Central American and Caribbean Games.
 By 1937 he was pitching in the minors in the U.S., and over his minor league career had 185 victories.
 He won 20 for Jacksonville in 1941.

 He could also hit in the minors, with a lifetime .273 batting average.
 With Minneapolis in 1951 he hit .375 (in 64 at-bats).